pablojoaquim/Parser-And-Decompressor/readme.txt

-# Asentria-TechnicalChallenge

-## Programming Exercise

-NOTE: ALL INFORMATION REQUIRED TO COMPLETE THE TASK IS INCLUDED IN THIS README FILE.

 The INTDATA file contains an hex-ASCII dump of binary data, with some header information for each block.
 This file was produced by extracting the binary data from a data collection unit running an Intel CPU, and saving it in human-readable